icopy-site/awesome/docs/index.md

 - [Empathy in Engineering](awesome/empathy-in-engineering.md) - Building and promoting more compassionate engineering cultures.
 - [Healthcare](awesome/awesome-healthcare.md) - Open source healthcare software for facilities, providers, developers, policy experts, and researchers.
 - [Humane Technology](awesome/awesome-humane-tech.md) - Open source projects that help improve society.
-- [Mental Health](awesome/awesome-mental-health.md) - Mental health awareness and self-care in the software industry.
+- [Mental Health](awesome/awesome-mental-health.md) - Awareness and self-care in the software industry.
 - [Neuroscience](awesome/awesome-neuroscience.md) - Study of the nervous system and brain.
 - [Digital Humanities](awesome/awesome-digital-humanities.md) - Software for humanities scholars using quantitative or computational methods.
 - [Lucid Dreams](awesome/awesome-lucid-dreams.md) - A dream where one becomes aware they are dreaming.